 Vicky brought me into the company upon its formation, initially to help with the financial and administrative side of the business, this followed my recovery from a spinal fusion operation where I myself had witnessed amazing care from the care teams that had supported me.
 I had also helped my son Oliver through a process called ‘Sliding in’ to help on the first steps to overcome his Selective Mutism which is an Anxiety disorder.
 You can read my full story about this here.

-"I soon fell in love with the Social Care sector once Vicky formed Health & Social Care Jobs in 2010.
+"I soon fell in love with the Social Care sector.
 I initially started recruiting for Care Assistants & Support workers nationally and gradually built my knowledge to become proficient in interviewing Regional Managers, Registered Managers, Care Coordinators, Field Care Supervisors, Recruiters, and Trainers.
 I also love recruiting for supporting roles such as Facilities Managers, Human Resources, Finance, and Cooks!
 My greatest recruitment achievement was recruiting for a role in China to launch a pioneering Dementia Care Service.
 There is no better feeling than telling a candidate their application has been successful."

 "Receiving feedback as I did from Colin Holloway is my daily motivation."